johnwargo/johnwargo-static-11ty/src/posts/2024/google-cloud-multiple-functions.md

 It just makes no sense to me to force developers to treat each function as a separate project folder.
 Especially when it comes to deploying the functions, you must execute the cloud platform's CLI `deploy` command individually for each functions folder.
 If I was an Enterprise developer building a huge app, I'd be pulling out what's left of my hair dealing with this ridiculousness.

+## Multiple Google Cloud Functions in a Project

 So, back to my Google Cloud Functions (GCF) project.

 My site uses three cloud functions, two that deal with Google Analytics and another that pulls in my [GoodReads feed](https://www.goodreads.com/user/show/51500942-john-wargo){target="_blank"}.